kovacsanna77/LogAnalyzerCrew/report.md

 - **Total DELETE requests:** 200

 ### Observations
-The majority of the traffic consists of GET requests, which is typical for web servers as they are used to retrieve data.
-However, the number of POST requests is significant and warrants monitoring for any unusual patterns, as POST requests can be used to submit data to the server, potentially including malicious payloads.
+The majority of the requests are GET requests, which is typical for web traffic as these are used to retrieve data from the server.
+However, the number of POST requests is significant and should be monitored for any unusual patterns, as POST requests are often used to submit data to the server and could be indicative of data manipulation or exfiltration attempts.

 ### Recommendations
-- Implement monitoring tools to detect unusual patterns in POST requests.
+- Implement monitoring for POST requests to detect any unusual patterns or spikes that could indicate malicious activity.
-- Regularly review POST request logs for signs of data exfiltration or injection attacks.
+- Regularly review PUT and DELETE requests to ensure they are legitimate and authorized, as these methods can modify or delete resources on the server.

 ## 2. HTTP Status Codes

 ### Overview
-HTTP status codes provide information about the response from the server to client requests.
+HTTP status codes provide information about the response from the server to a client's request.
 Analyzing these codes helps in understanding server performance and identifying potential issues.

 ### Data Summary
 - **200 OK:** 18,000